 - Brief descriptions of the national education system in accordance with the Teaching Law of July 24, 1995 No. 84.

 Here you can find an example of a declaration of value form.
-Keep in mind that it is only an example, the form that the institution you apply from uses, may be different.
+Keep in mind that it is only an example, the actual format may be different.